Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ProgrammingMechatronics/Chapter-10-Programming-and-building/Section-03-Integrating-sensors-and-actuators/index.md

 ///

-!!! next-up "Coming Up"
-    Next: [10.4 User interfaces for control](../Section-04-User-interfaces-for-control/index.md) will build on these concepts.

 ## Recap

 Successful mechatronic system integration requires three key components: interface abstractions that provide consistent ways to interact with diverse hardware, device managers that coordinate multiple components and handle errors gracefully, and test harnesses that enable development and validation without physical hardware.